kissplugins/KISS-woo-coupon-debugger/README.md

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Navigate to WooCommerce → SC Debugger to start debugging

+## Continuous Integration (CI)

+We run automated checks on every push/PR using GitHub Actions:
+- PHP syntax linting (php -l)
+- Static analysis with PHPStan
+- WordPress coding standards via PHPCS (WPCS)

+See CI.md for details on what runs, how to run these checks locally, and tips for interpreting results.

 ## Usage

 ### Basic Debugging